 - Knocking on the door before entering to show patients respect, dignity, and a modicum of privacy where privacy is often limited

 - Taking time to explain tests and procedures and answering your patients' questions, so they feel important

 - Helping relieve your patients’ concerns, so they can concentrate on getting well

-Being a compassionate nurse not only benefits the patient, it also benefits the nurse.
-Nurses more concerned about their patients’ well-being and the pain and fear they feel typically enjoy their jobs more and feel more connected to their careers.
+Being a compassionate nurse not only benefits the patient but also benefits the nurse.
+Nurses more concerned about their patient's well-being and the pain and fear they feel typically enjoy their jobs more and feel more connected to their careers.